TGFD-Project/TGFD/README.md

 The final issue is that the reverse patch of 2014-10-24 diff to the actors list fails.
 Since we want the entire dataset, this further restricted us to 2014-10-31.

 From these weekly snapshots, we took every 4th snapshot to approximate a monthly snapshot (~4weeks).
 We wrote an additional tool that will parse IMDB semi-structured list format into RDF format.
+Tool is located in `/Dataset/imdb`.

 <h4 id="221-imdb-tgfds">2.2.1 IMDB TGFDs</h4>

-We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/imdb`.
-We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine suitable patterns and deltas for possible TGFDs.
+We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/imdb` using real life domain knowledge.

-From these core set of TGFDs, we modified them in several ways to generate additional TGFDs.
-We added additional attributes to the pattern and/or X. We expanded patterns by including additional edges and vertices that connect to the existing pattern.
-These modifications were not random, but in a similar manner to defining the core TGFDs, by using domain knowledge to form further suitable TGFDs.
-We varied delta based on the number of estimated matches, which correlates to the number of center nodes for each pattern.
-We also ensured that when modifying delta that we do not have a large number of matches dropped at certain timestamps.
+**Extending the core TGFD set**

+The core set of TGFDs were extended in the same manner as described in [2.1.1 DBpedia TGFDs](#211-dbpedia-tgfds).

 We used the following subset of the vertices, edges, and attributes in the DBpedia dataset to form TGFDs.